xkt88/ISR/Preliminary Study/readme.md

 While other models (like Model B or C) excelled at high-fidelity "Cartoon" rendering, they consistently failed the **Minimalist** constraint, often confusing it with flat-shaded vector art.
 Furthermore, Nano-Banana demonstrated the highest retrieval accuracy for specific *Film* and *Literary* entities, minimizing the confounding variable of T2IM knowledge gaps during our evaluation of the MLLM reasoning pipeline.

-This selection ensures that failures in our main experiments are primarily attributable to the **MLLM's visual reasoning bottleneck** rather than the T2IM's inability to render the prompt.